OpenFusionist/beacon-rewards/CONTRIBUTING.md

 # Contributing

-Thanks for helping improve Endurance Rewards!
+Thanks for helping improve Beacon Rewards!
 This guide keeps contributions consistent and easy to review.

 ## Ground rules
 - Use Go 1.23+ and keep changes small and focused.